HomeBrewing roundtable part 2: Getting down to brewing

 Michael Tonsmeire

 After two extract batches in college on mostly cobbled together kitchen gear, I moved onto all-grain after graduation.
-I still use my original 5 gallon round cooler Mike-Sampling.JPGmash tun for moderate gravity batches.
+I still use my original 5 gallon round cooler mash tun for moderate gravity batches.
 The 7.5 gallon pot that came with my original turkey-fryer is still my hot liquor tank, and the 10 gallon aluminum pot is still my boil kettle.
 Still using my original homemade immersion chiller when I don’t have a good reason to use the plate chiller I got last year.
 I’m sure a couple of my glass carboys are about that old as well.
 Otherwise things have been slowly upgraded and swapped out.

 I’m a firm believer in spending more effort/money on upgrades to post-boil equipment.
 If you want to make great beer, proper fermentation, conditioning, and serving are vastly more important than wort production.
 I’d rather have things like fermentation temperature control, oxygenation system, stir-plate, kegs etc, Than a fancy three tier automated brewing rig any day.